attr-encrypted/encryptor/README.md

 ```

 There's also `encrypt!` and `decrypt!` methods that replace the contents of a string with the encrypted or decrypted version of itself.

+#### Exceptions

+Every effort has been made to aid in deciphering the exceptions that come out of OpenSSL by rescuing most of the common cases and re-raising them as a subclass of `Encryptor::Error`.
+If you run into something that is not handled please supply a specific minimal test case to reproduce the error.

 ### Algorithms